Hutton's shearwater: Threats to the breeding colonies

 The eight breeding colonies discovered in 1964 have been reduced to two in separate locations high in the Seaward Kaikōura range at Kowhai Valley and Shearwater Stream; the other lower-altitude colonies were destroyed by feral introduced pigs.
 The breeding birds' main predators are introduced stoats, which kill about 0.25% of adults and 12% of chicks each year in their nesting burrows.
-The overall growth rate is still positive, though, so stoats are not considered a major threat.
+The overall growth rate is still positive though, so stoats are not considered a major threat.

 Some parts of the colonies are in steep, unstable sites.
 The browsing of deer, goats, and pigs in these steep areas has contributed to erosion, which has damaged the Hutton's shearwater burrows and the population.
 However, control of pigs has led to better vegetation cover at the colonies and lessened destruction of burrows.

-The 2016 Kaikōura earthquake caused landslides in the largest remaining breeding colony at Kowhai Valley, and occurred during the breeding season.
+The 2016 Kaikōura earthquake occurred during the breeding season and caused landslides in the largest remaining breeding colony at Kowhai Valley.
 Initial reports indicated a loss of half of the colony.
 Subsequent work in 2017 indicated the loss was 20-30% of breeding burrows, but that there was a lot of bird activity observed in the nesting areas.

 As at 2017, the estimated population size is 600,000 individuals, including 150,000 breeding pairs.
 Current estimates suggest that earlier studies significantly under-reported the population.
 However, both of the remaining breeding colonies are vulnerable to predators or erosion.

+The main breeding colony in the headwaters of the Kowhai Stream is protected as the Mount Uwerau Nature Reserve.
+This is a strict nature reserve of 1102 ha within the Ka Whata Tu o Rakihouia Conservation Park where no public access is permitted.